 Step 5: The next step is to leave the door closed for progressively longer periods of time, even after your pup has finished with his toy or chew item.
 Once your dog is happy in the crate for about 10 – 15 minutes after finishing its meal, you can start to confine him in the crate for longer periods.
 Continue to supervise the whole time – quietly sit nearby and reward the puppy for remaining calm and happy.

 Step 6: Try short departures first, and gradually make them longer (simply leaving the room can be a departure).
 Return regularly to reward your puppy, either verbally or with a food treat, for his calm behaviour inside the crate.
-Start with short sessions and gradually increase the length of time that you leave the dog inside the crate.
+Start with short sessions and gradually increase the length of time that you leave the dog in the crate.
 This may take several days or weeks.

 Step 7: Finally, you can introduce your puppy to crating at night.
 Make sure your dog has toys or treat-dispensing toys with him to initially settle him into the routine.
-With young puppies you may need to take them out for toilet breaks during the night.
+With young puppies, you may need to take them out for toilet breaks during the night.
 By making the crate a ‘fun’ and enjoyable place to be, night time crating should be an easy transition.

 At any time when the crate is not in active use, leave the door open so as the dog can use it if she pleases.

-- Leave your puppy in his crate all day – instead use a play pen for your pup if you have to work all day.
+- Leave your puppy in his crate all day – instead, use a playpen for your pup if you have to work all day.
 Crates are only suitable for short-term confinement

 - Send your pup to the crate as punishment – it must be a happy place for your puppy so she will love it for years to come

-- Leave a puppy or inexperienced dog in a crate alone – it is important in the early stages of crate training puppies that you are nearby to take the dog our before they become anxious when they need to toilet
+- Leave a puppy or inexperienced dog in a crate alone – it is important in the early stages of crate training puppies that you are nearby to take the dog out before they become anxious when they need to toilet

 - Use the crate as a substitute – for attention, exercise or environment